-If you really struggle with this there are some clever night light products you can buy which work on a timer and gradually get lighter and lighter until it's time to get up.
+If you really struggle with this, or, of course, on those dark mornings, there are some clever night light products - or light therapy devices - you can buy which work on a timer and gradually get lighter and lighter until it's time to get up.
 It's also then not your torturous decision to turn the light on - genius!

 Apples are truly amazing for picking you up in the morning.
 They're high in natural sugars which wake you up, but the real benefits of an apple in the morning is that the energy they give you is slow moving, gradually waking up your whole body.
 Plus you won't get the tiring crash that you get after having a coffee or eating sweets.